2021 Allan Martin Award Winner

 2020 Allan Martin Joint Award Winners

-Award Winners: Alexandra Dellios, ‘Remembering Migrant Protest and Activism: the Migrant Rights Movement in pre-Multicultural Australia’; Mike Jones, ‘Culture, common law, and science: representing deep human history in Australian museums’
+Joint Winner: Alexandra Dellios, ‘Remembering Migrant Protest and Activism: the Migrant Rights Movement in pre-Multicultural Australia’; and Mike Jones, ‘Culture, common law, and science: representing deep human history in Australian museums’

 Alexandra Dellios receives this award for a community history project tracing the memory of ‘migrant rights’ in the 1960s and 1970s.
 She will examine the role of migrant workers’ leagues and other left-wing community organisations in improving working conditions for migrants and securing better access to social services.
 Her work is history from ‘the bottom up’, written from the perspective of migrant activists themselves, and as such is a conscious break from more conventional (top-down) histories of multiculturalism.
 Her prior research in this field, pioneering publications and extensive work recovering oral histories impressed the judges and equip her ably for this challenging and important project.